STUDY

 Theories of Motivation

 Motivation is the driving force that stimulates an individual to initiate and sustain behavior.
-Motivation is resulted by extrinsic motives (such as incentives, bonuses, appreciation certificates, rewards, punishments, promotion and demotion) as well as by intrinsic motives (such as hunger, thirst, relief from pain, curiosity, fear of rejection, psychological needs and desires).
+Motivation results from extrinsic motives (such as incentives, bonuses, appreciation certificates, rewards, punishments, promotion, and demotion) as well as intrinsic motives (such as hunger, thirst, relief from pain, curiosity, fear of rejection, psychological needs, and desires).

 1. Incentive Theory